 Date of notification is defined as the date when the case report is notified for the first time to the place of notification, date of diagnosis is defined as the first date of clinical or laboratory diagnosis, and date of onset as the date of onset of any symptoms.

-Overall number of cases of mpox, per date of notification, EU/EEA countries, TESSy, 2022–2024
+Number of cases of mpox, per day and per country of notification, EU/EEA countries, TESSy, in the last year

 Date of notification is defined as the date when the case report is notified for the first time to the place of notification, date of diagnosis is defined as the first date of clinical or laboratory diagnosis, and date of onset as the date of onset of any symptoms.

-Age and gender distribution of cases of mpox, European Region, TESSy, 2022–2024
+Age and gender distribution of cases of mpox, WHO European Region, TESSy, in the last year, based on date of symptom onset (or earliest of date of diagnosis or notification if missing)

-Gender from 18 cases is reported as Other and these cases are not depicted on this graph.
-Information on gender is missing for 59 cases and information on age is missing for 41 cases.
+Gender from 4 cases is reported as Other and these cases are not depicted on this graph.
+Information on gender is missing for 7 cases and information on age is missing for 10 cases.

 Data on gender is collected as Female, Male, Other (e.g., transgender man, transgender woman and collected as free text), or Unknown.

-Age and gender distribution of cases of mpox, EU/EEA countries, TESSy, 2022–2024
+Age and gender distribution of cases of mpox, EU/EEA countries, TESSy, in the last year, based on date of symptom onset (or earliest of date of diagnosis or notification if missing)

-Gender from 14 cases is reported as Other and these cases are not depicted on this graph.
-Information on gender is missing for 26 cases and information on age is missing for 29 cases.
+Gender from 2 cases is reported as Other and these cases are not depicted on this graph.
+Information on gender is missing for 2 cases and information on age is missing for 4 cases.

 Data on gender is collected as Female, Male, Other (e.g., transgender man, transgender woman and collected as free text), or Unknown.

-Distribution of symptoms among those reporting at least one type of symptom (N=17643), European Region, TESSy, 2022–2024
+Distribution of symptoms among those reporting at least one type of symptom (N=10203), WHO European Region, TESSy, in the last year

 The median time between symptom onset and diagnosis was 7 days.